 "What do you mean Laxus?
 What can you possibly need Lucy for?"
 Mirajane asked, her eyes narrowed and her voice warningly low, as if she was holding back a scream.

-"That is between the girl and me."
-He said then cast a glare at the curious onlookers.
+"That is between the girl and me," he growled then cast a glare at the curious onlookers.
 The moment his eyes landed on the crowd, they immediately turned back to what they had been doing before Lucy's scream had drawn their attention.
-Satisfied, he turned his attention to Lucy once more, who found him to be too close with the barely a two foot distance between them.
-She inched away, trying to look nonchalant about it, but failing with the fearful expression on her face.
-Though she found his personality to be very off-putting, she understood the massive difference in power between them and could not help but fear and (oddly enough) respect him.
+Satisfied, he turned his attention to Lucy once more, who found him to be too close with barely a two foot distance between them.
+She inched away, trying to look nonchalant about it, but failing due to the panicked expression on her face.
+Though she found his personality to be very off-putting, she understood the massive difference in power between them and could not help but fear and respect him.
 Not even the knowledge that they were guild mates could help her relax when he made his presence known.

-"I have a little proposition for you chickie."
-He said, a smirk crossing his face at the sight of the girl trying to look as small as possible.
+"I have a little proposition for you, Chickie," he said, a smirk crossing his features at the sight of the girl trying to look as small as possible.
 She opened her mouth and a small squeak escaped.
 Mirajane however, was not scared and was determined to look out for Lucy.

 "Laxus, leave Lucy alone.
 She just recovered from the flu and the worst thing for her right now is to be bullied by you.
-Go find someone else to help you with that job."
-She said, a glimmer of her former self-shining through her pretty-dumb-girl mask.
+Go find someone else to help you with that job," she hissed, a glimmer of her former self-shining through her pretty-dumb-girl mask.
 With her sister figure at her back, Lucy gained a little courage…enough to straighten up and to cease her cowering.
 That quickly ended the moment he spoke again though.